Phan Văn Khải

 Phan Văn Khải ([faːn˧˧ van˧˧ xaːj˧˩]; 25 December 1933 – 17 March 2018) was a Vietnamese politician who served as the fifth Prime Minister of Vietnam from 25 September 1997 until his resignation on 27 June 2006.
-He is considered as a technocratic, innovative and benevolent leader.
+He was considered to be a technocratic, innovative and benevolent leader.

+He was born in the countryside of Củ Chi, Ho Chi Minh City, in a family with a tradition of patriotism and fighting foreign invaders.
+Khải had a patriotic heart from a very early age and worked through two wars against France and the United States.
+Phan Văn Khải took office as prime minister on 25 September 1997.
+Following the path of his predecessor Võ Văn Kiệt, Khải promoted extensive international integration and led Vietnam to overcome the 1997 Asian financial crisis.
+He had a high level of expertise in economic management and was more open-minded than his predecessors and supported Vietnam's accession to the WTO.
+Due to failure to resolve the corruption situation, on 27 June 2006, Khải, together with President Trần Đức Lương and Chairman of the National Assembly Nguyễn Văn An, voluntarily submitted a resignation letter before finishing their term.

 Life and career

-Phan Văn Khải was born on 25 December 1933 in Tan Thong Hoi Commune Củ Chi District, Saigon in French Indochina.
+Phan Văn Khải was born on 25 December 1934 in Tan Thong Hoi commune, Củ Chi District, Saigon in French Indochina.
 Already during his youth he worked in revolutionary organizations.
 After the end of the first Indochina War and the subsequent partition of the country, Pham Van Khai took the opportunity to emigrate to North Vietnam.

 Phan Văn Khải joined the revolution in 1947 and became member of the Communist Party of Vietnam on 15 July 1959.

 From 1954 to 1959, he studied and worked on land reform in North Vietnam, he then studied languages, at the University of Economics in Moscow Soviet Union, until 1965.

 After the war Phan Văn Khải was temporarily mayor of Ho Chi Minh City.
-From September 24, 1997 to June 24, 2006, he served as Prime Minister of the Socialist Republic of Vietnam.
+From September 24, 1997, to June 24, 2006, he served as Prime Minister of the Socialist Republic of Vietnam.
 He became the first Prime Minister of Vietnam to visit United States, meeting with President George W. Bush.
 On June 24, 2006, he announced his resignation, along with President Trần Đức Lương.

 In the period from 15 December 1998 to 5 November 2001 he also served as chairman of ASEAN.

 Phan Văn Khải was considered as a moderate reformer who acted in support of the country's economic opening within the political range of Vietnam.
 He died on 17 March 2018 at his home in Ho Chi Minh City.

+Prime Minister (1997–2006)

+Phan Van Khai is considered a technocratic leader and has more professional capacity in economic management than his predecessors.
+He is the first Prime Minister of Vietnam to be trained professionally.
+He has an in-depth understanding of the field of macroeconomic management and also has a deeper understanding of the market economy than previous and current leaders at that time.